tzlion/hhugboy/docs/readme.txt

 [ RELEASE HISTORY ]- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

  v1.x.x xxth xxxxxxx 20xx
+ * Add support for GBX file format
  * Add support for NT new carts supporting later Makon single cart games
  * Rename 'NT KL' compatibility mode to 'NT Old' (since KL PCB codes were also used on at least one cart with the new mapper)
  * Support for Mortal Kombat 1&2 1MB dump
  * Cart detection code updates, mostly should have no effect aside from a couple bad ROMs no longer being picked up
- * Refactored UI code & added secret debug window (not really used yet)
+ * Refactored UI code & added secret debug window, which is a secret

  v1.2.1 24th August 2017
  * Detection for more NT KL carts